-In the early months, Jim Morrison tended to slink around in the shadows with his back to the crowd, but soon his acid-influenced musings inspired him to strike more heroic poses, such as using the mike stand as a penile extension.
-The Doors' music was of sufficient quality to impress the LA crowd and Arthur Lee of the "Love" record label recommended that Jac Holzman, head of Elektra Records, should witness the small-scale performances while he had the chance.
+In the early months of the band's live performances, Jim Morrison tended to slink around in the shadows with his back to the crowd, but soon his acid-influenced musings inspired him to strike more heroic poses, such as using the mike stand as a penile extension.
+The Doors' music was of sufficient quality to impress the LA crowd and Arthur Lee of the band Love recommended that Jac Holzman, head of Elektra Records, should witness the small-scale performances while he had the chance.
 Holzman had to fend off Frank Zappa and Columbia Records in his bid to sign the band.

-The Doors continued on for a while, but eventually broke up in 1973, after the remaining trio recorded two albums without Morrison.
+The Doors continued on for a while, but eventually broke up in 1973 after the remaining trio recorded two albums without Morrison.
 In 1991, Oliver Stone's film starring Val Kilmer further mythologized Morrison.
 During 1996, the greatest-hits album and "Absolutely Live" were re-released.
-Since his death, Morrison's grave in Paris' famed Père Lachaise cemetery is dotted with gifts and graffiti from a constant pilgrimage of fans.
+Since his death, Morrison's grave in Paris' famed Pere Lachaise cemetery has been dotted with gifts and graffiti from a constant pilgrimage of fans.
 "I love it," Manzarek has said.
-"To me, it's a process; every five years, there's a new generation of fifteen-year-olds discovering the Doors."
+"To me, it's a process; every five years there's a new generation of fifteen-year-olds discovering the Doors."

-In September, 2002, nearly thirty years to the day after their final concert, a reunited version of Doors returned to the stage with a new singer, Ian Astbury of the Cult.
-The new Doors line-up also included founding members, guitarist Robbie Krieger, keyboardist Ray Manzarek along with drummer Stewart Copeland of the Police, filling in for John Densmore, who was suffering from tinnitus.
+In September, 2002, nearly thirty years to the day after their final concert, a reunited version of Doors returned to the stage with a new singer, Ian Astbury of The Cult.
+The new Doors line-up also included founding members, guitarist Robbie Krieger, keyboardist Ray Manzarek along with drummer Stewart Copeland of The Police, filling in for John Densmore who was suffering from tinnitus, a constant ringing in the ears.
 Playing bass was Angelo Barbera.
 "The tragedy and loss of Jim Morrison weighs heavily on all of us, but this ain't no tribute band," said Manzarek backstage at the House of Blues in Los Angeles on September 3rd, after the band's first live appearance.

-In January, 2013, John Densmore revealed that he was writing a "tell all"book about his longtime feud with bandmates Robby Krieger and Ray Manzarek.
-The drummer will detail the legal spats between the existing band members in new book The Doors: Unhinged - Jim Morrison's Legacy Goes on Trial.
+In January, 2013, John Densmore revealed that he was writing a tell all"book about his longtime feud with band mates Robby Krieger and Ray Manzarek.
+The drummer would detail the legal spats between the existing band members in new book The Doors: Unhinged - Jim Morrison's Legacy Goes on Trial.